Top Engineers – James Lock

 Yes, he cut the original Londons!
 At Half Speed!
 (We’ve also played some later pressings not mastered by Stan, of course.
 Who can predict which version would sound the best?)

 It’s still one of the better MoFi remasters, all things considered.
 The music, to these ears, has always been hi-fi-ish schlock, and the recording itself is too multi-miked to be taken seriously.
 It sounds far too much like a bad Phase IV recording, and we know whereof we speak when it comes to Phase IV, good or bad.
-We’ve played them by the dozens.
+We’ve played them by the score.

 For more on the subject of opacity on record, click here and here.